NortheBridge/skin.arctic.zephyr.fromashes/README.md

 ![Kodi logo](https://raw.githubusercontent.com/xbmc/xbmc-forum/master/xbmc/images/logo-sbs-black.png) ![Emby logo](http://emby.media/community/public/style_images/logoemby.png)

 ## Installation Instructions
-Please note that Arctic Zephyr: From Ashes (Dormer) is General Availability software for "Kodi 16 Jarvis," and is now classified as "Long Term Support" under the NortheBridge Software Lifecycle Policy available at https://northebridge.com/systems/lifecycle and will not recieve any new feature updates.
-It will however remain supported for bug fixes until the release of "Arctic Zephyr: From Ashes" (Danvers) Autumn 2016 Update for Krypton at which point all support on the Dormer Branch will cease.
+Please note that Arctic Zephyr: From Ashes (Dormer) is General Availability software for "Kodi 16 Jarvis," and is now classified as "End of Life" under the NortheBridge Software Lifecycle Policy available at https://northebridge.com/systems/lifecycle and will not recieve any new feature updates or support.
+We strongly recommend you to update to "Arctic Zephyr: From Ashes Danvers" for Kodi 17 Krypton.

 ### Requirements
 Kodi Krypton (v16) - https://kodi.tv/download/